 3.1 The ICAO Position for a WRC is established as early as possible after the agenda for that WRC is established.
 The position presents the ICAO views on all agenda items of interest to international civil aviation on the agenda of the WRC, with particular regard to the impact on safety, regularity and efficiency of flight.
 Technical and operational information is provided as required to support the position.

-3.2 The focal point on all aspects related to the development of the ICAO Position for WRCs is the Aeronautical Communications Panel (ACP), through its Working Group F. The NSP is responsible for developing material related to the use of GNSS elements, in coordination with the ACP as required.
+3.2 The focal point on all aspects related to the development of the ICAO Position for WRCs is the Frequency Spectrum Management Panel (FSMP).

 3.3 Throughout the development of the position, proper coordination with and involvement of the ICAO Regional Offices is required.
 Their involvement enables the incorporation of specific regional requirements and helps achieve improved support at the regional and national level.

-3.4 The draft ICAO Position developed by the ACP is reviewed by the ANC and sent to States and relevant international organizations for comment.
+3.4 The draft ICAO Position developed by the FSMP is reviewed by the ANC and sent to States and relevant international organizations for comment.
 The comments are reviewed by the ANC, and a consolidated ICAO Position is submitted by the ANC to the Council for approval.

 3.5 After approval by the Council, the ICAO Position is sent to States for use in the coordination process leading to the development of national positions.
 The ICAO Position is also submitted as an information paper to the WRC.